angrobertsh/sadhouse/game/marian_script.md

   menu:

-    "Someone must have left this here and forgotten about it":
+    "A guest must have left this here and forgotten about it": jump pasiphae_play_author_mystery

+    "Someone must have spent a lot of time here writing it": jump pasiphae_play_author_marian

+label pasiphae_play_author_mystery:
   $ pasiphae_author = "this unknown author"
-      jump pasiphae_play_author_mystery

-    "Someone must have spent a lot of time here writing it":
-      $ pasiphae_author = "Marian"
-      jump pasiphae_play_author_marian

-label pasiphae_play_author_mystery:

-  "The author of this book must have thought very little of his or her work to leave it here"
+  "The author of this book must have thought very little of his or her work to leave it here."

-  "Probably some very drunk or very happy party guest"
+  "Probably some very drunk or very happy party guest."

   jump pasiphae_play

 label pasiphae_play_author_marian:
+  $ pasiphae_author = "Marian"

   "The only other person who lived here was Marian.
-This was likely something she'd written"
+This must have been from her hand."

   jump pasiphae_play